omarreis/BoatAttitude/README.md

      end;

 This allows manipulating the object 3d rotation matrix.

+Euler angle rotations are not comutative.
+Different order of rotations leads to different final position.
+The quaternion generated in this sample uses the plane take off sequence: first yaw while taxing, then pitching on the runway, then rolling on the air.

     phone attitude axis ( Euler angles )
          -Y     Z       altitude X